MarkPearlCoZa/Blog_General/_posts/2016-09-26-The-Law-of-Two-Feet.md

 ---
 layout: post
-title: The Law of Two Feet in the workplace
+title: The Law of Two Feet in the Workplace
 tags: Meetings
 category: Rough
 ---